FutureING Planning Game

 Responsibilities

-Collaborated with programmers to prototype and implement technical systems and mechanics
+Collaborated with programmers to prototype and implement systems and mechanics

 Created and improved tutorial systems to enhance onboarding experience

-Designed user interface elements to clearly communicate game state and provide visual feedback
+Designed UI elements to clearly communicate game state and provide visual feedback

 Contributed to programming implementation alongside design responsibilities